syncfusion-content/blazor-docs/blazor/maps/accessibility.md

+---
+layout: post
+title: Accessibility in Blazor Maps Component | Syncfusion
+description: Learn about Accessibility in Blazor Maps component of Syncfusion, and more details.
+platform: Blazor
+control: Maps
+documentation: ug
+---

 # Accessibility

 The Maps component provides built-in compliance with the [WAI-ARIA](http://www.w3.org/WAI/PF/aria-practices/) specifications.
 The WAI-ARIA accessibility supports are achieved through the attributes like `aria-label`.
 It helps to provide information about elements in a document for assistive technology.